Great Basin Highway

 It’s time to hit the road on a beautiful stretch of Highway 93 to the town of Caliente, known as Nevada’s “City of Roses” for its wild rosebed-lined streets.
 Stop at Pahranagat National Wildlife Refuge for spectacular birding in a watery, oasis-like sanctuary before rolling into Caliente, recently reborn into a mountain bike mecca, where downhill trails and a skills park thrill beginner and advanced riders alike.
 (For non-bike types, this is a prime time to hoof it around lush, trail-studded Kershaw-Ryan State Park, instead.)
 After a day of tackling trails, relax in a private hot tub at the Caliente Hot Springs Motel (reopening spring 2021), complete with cycling-themed rooms, and rest up for the next full day of adventure.

-Soak in the town’s namesake mineral waters at Caliente Hot Springs Motel (reopening spring 2021).
+Soak in the town’s namesake mineral waters at Caliente Hot Springs Motel (reopening fall 2021).
 Color yourself all-the-way cozy at the Rainbow Canyon or Midway Motels.
 Or get a cute B&B experience at Pine Tree Inn and Bakery in Panaca.